Delft University of Techology, Agency for Zambezi Valley, eight institutes for higher education in Mozambique.

-Can you assist us in designing a bottom-up process with local stakeholders to strengthen integrated water management in the Zambezi valley in Mozambique?
+Can you design and facilitate a bottom-up process with local stakeholders to strengthen integrated water management in the Zambezi valley in Mozambique?

 Future Search conference

 In May 2017, Perspectivity facilitated a three-day Future Search conference with seventy stakeholders, coming from industry and mining, government, agriculture, fisheries, tourism, education and research, gender groups, local communities, water suppliers and development cooperation partners.
 The interests of these stakeholders vary widely, causing different groups to fight over the same water sources.
 Next to this, the Zambezi valley also suffers from floods and droughts.
 During the conference, participants explored the past and the present together and formulated widely supported ambitions for the future.

 To be able to involve even more perspectives and be able to monitor the progress of the project, we set up a narrative research using Sprockler.
 To this end, we trained participants from the educational institutes involved, who then went on to collect stories from the different stakeholders in their region and collectively interpreted the results.
 The research was repeated at the mid-term mark of the project and at the end to be able to measure changes.